zayn02/zayn02/README.md

 - 👋 Hi, I’m @zayn02
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning google golang
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning GOLANG (GO)
-- 📫 Can Someone teach me java
+- 📫 Can Someone teach me

 <!---
 zayn02/zayn02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.